Eureka Valley (Inyo County): Ecology

 The Eureka Dunes are the home of several unique (and protected) plant species.
-The Eureka Dune Grass (Swallenia alexandrae), the Eureka Evening Primrose (Oenothera californica eurekensis), and the Shining Locoweed (Astragalus lentiginosus micans) are only found in this area.
+The Eureka Dune Grass (Swallenia alexandrae), the Eureka Dunes evening primrose (Oenothera avita subsp. eurekensis), and the Shining Locoweed (Astragalus lentiginosus micans) are only found in this area.
 Visitors to the dunes may also experience other unique aspects of these dunes, other than the booming.
 In wet weather, patterns can be seen in the sand that reveals the diverse sources, and the complex Aeolian process by which these dunes are formed and re-formed, and sources and processes that are not yet fully understood.